perryb3693/twoge_k8s/README.md

 ***Step 3: Configure Database***
 Next, redploy a database within the Kubernetes Cluster to use within the Twoge Application instead and use ConfigMap and Secrets YAML configurations to pass database configurations to the application.

-Remove the environment variable from the Dockerfile and build/push to DockerHub using a new tag (2.0.0).
+Update the docker image with removing the environment variable and push to DockerHub using a new tag (2.0.0).
 ```
 FROM python:alpine